stcalica/openapi-to-postman-collection/README.md

    #### Inputs:
    - `postman_api_key`: Your Postman API key for authentication.
-   - `openapi_schema_url`: The URL of the OpenAPI schema you want to transform into a Postman collection.
+   - `openapi_schema`: TThe OpenAPI schema you want to transform into a Postman collection.
-   - `destination_collection_id`: (Optional) If provided, this will be the UID of the Postman collection where the transformed schema will be stored.

    #### Example Usage:
    ```yaml